 Evidence of Sufficient Funding

-A detailed statement of your bank account covering a six-month period immediately prior to your visa application, and showing sufficient funds to cover your costs.
+- A clear statement of your bank account covering a span of six months immediately before you apply for a visa and displaying enough funding to cover your expenses.

 Alternative Evidence of Finance – Degree Programme Students

 A pilot program, which will enable graduate students to supply an alternative form of proof of finances to bank statements, has now been launched.
 An educational award with a minimum value of €7,000 would be the alternative option.
 The bond shall be deposited with an authorised payment service for students (e.g. the electronic fee payment service offered by EduStep).

 - Suggested article; study abroad in Ireland with their cheap tuition universities

 - You can apply for your visa as soon as possible, as it typically takes eight weeks to complete, although it may take longer during busy time periods.

 - You should search online for processing of your visa (using your Visa Application Number).
 This is a weekly update.

 - The Embassy you are going to will append a visa to your passport if you are approved for a visa.

 - You will appeal the decision within 2 months if you obtain a visa denial.

 Note;Ireland is not a party in the Schengen Agreement.
 Therefore even though you have a Schengen country visa, you will always need to apply for an Irish visa.